Dragomir1401/METEO-MICROSERVICES-APP/README.md

 - **GET** `/api/cities`: Retrieve all cities.
 - **GET** `/api/cities/country/:id_Tara`: Retrieve cities by country.
 - **PUT** `/api/cities/:id`: Update a city.
+  **Note**: Id can also be provided in the body and in the path.
+The one in the path will be prioritised so a good id in the path and a bad one in body will yield a good result.
   **Body**: `{ "id": "Int", "idTara": "Int", "nume": "Str", "lat": "Double", "lon": "Double" }`

 - **DELETE** `/api/cities/:id`: Delete a city.

 ### Temperatures